vorSherer/ANIMap/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 This application is written using JavaScript (ES6), HTML5, CSS3, and Node.js.
 We used VS Code and npm to install cors, dotenv, express, and superagent.
+For a CSS Reset file, we used the Meyer Reset, found at http://meyerweb.com/eric/tools/css/reset/

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: